 That means each puppy has: 4/16 chance of being black, 4/16 chance of being liver, 4/16 chance of being black-pigmented yellow, and 4/16 chance of being liver-pigmented yellow.
 We can reduce these fractions to make them smaller and easier to work with.
 4/16 reduced by 2 is 2/8, reduced by 2 again is 1/4.
 So each puppy has a 1 in 4 (i.e. 25%) chance of being each colour.
 We can represent the litter more simply like this:

 One further complication of Labrador genetics is the variation in the shade of yellow.
-This is caused by an as yet unmapped locus known as I (for "intensity").
+This is caused by a newly mapped locus known as I (for "intensity").
 This locus determines how intense the phaeomelanin (red) pigment is, and so determines whether a Labrador is white, yellow, gold or red.